ZotDitzMyo/phyreg/README.md

 PHY=00 REG=27 : IDLE READ  ACK 1010-0000-0000-1010
 ```

-The output is in binary, seporated into nibbles to make it easier to read.
+The output is in binary, separated into nibbles to make it easier to read.
 Bit 15 on the left, bit 0 on the right.

 ### Write a register on an attached PHY....

- Here wer are writing the binary value 1000-0000-0000-0000 (which is 0x8000) to register 0 on PHY at address 0...
+ Here we are writing the binary value 1000-0000-0000-0000 (which is 0x8000) to register 0 on PHY at address 0...

 ```
 phyreg 0 0 1000-0000-0000-0000